larowlan/drupal-10-and-beyond/slides.md

 - The pool of faces isn't growing
 - Oxide, PreviousNext, Salsa, NSW Department of customer service
 - Check the #jobs channel
+- developers want to work where contribution is part of an org's DNA

 ---